sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Preparing_for_Distribution/Distributing_Android_apps.md

 ### Verify your app is signed correctly and ready to be uploaded

-Before uploading, you should verify that the APK file was created and signed correctly.
+You can verify that the APK file was created and digitally signed correctly.
 You'll do so with another Android SDK command-line tool.
 At the command prompt, enter:

 `jarsigner -verify -verbose path/yourapp.apk`